Time Estimate: 2—4 hours

 Checklist for Self-Assessment

 - Listed yes/no scores for all points of the certification.

-- Visually flagged uncertainties and show optimistic and pessimistic scores in different columns.
+- Visually flagged uncertainties and showed optimistic and pessimistic scores in different columns.

 - Calculated final score for best-case and worst-case likely totals.

 - Listed what level (if any) EPEAT certification you would qualify for in your best-case and worst-case scenarios.

 - Listed brief notes for each line item.

 - Made the document visually clear and easy to interpret by someone other than you.

 - Described how your score(s) affect your design priorities: what prevents you from certifying, where are you scoring well, what would be easy to change, etc.